-- Many of those who commute by bus don't have a specific service they get on as there are a number of bus routes that go from their starting point to their destination, and therefore it would be useful to have some kind of route-based information rather than just service-based information. - Provide route-based information to the user rather than just service-based information, as many of those who commute by bus don't have a specific service they use, as there may be a number of bus routes that go from their starting point to their destination. - Implement a feature which allows the user to "favourite" or save specific services such as a certain bus route. - Implement unit testing and obtain a high degree of test coverage for the application, using a unit testing framework such as PyUnit96. - Provide ability to "predict" the punctuality of services that will be running in the coming days or weeks for precise journey planning. - Create user accounts that allow the user to save preferences and share them across devices. - Add a user review capability that allows users to share information not available via APIs, such as how busy a given service is or reports of anti-social behaviour on that service. - Make the web application publicly accessible online with a dedicated domain name. - Port the React68 application to React Native67 and make the application run natively on both Android & iOS devices, and publish the native applications to the relevant software distribution platforms (Apple App Store & Google Play Store).
+- Many of those who commute by bus don't have a specific service they get on as there are a number of bus routes that go from their starting point to their destination, and therefore it would be useful to have some kind of route-based information rather than just service-based information. - A feature which allows the user to "favourite" or save specific services such as a certain bus route. - Implement unit testing and obtain a high degree of test coverage for the application, using a unit testing framework such as PyUnit . - The ability to predict the punctuality of services that will be running in the coming days or weeks for precise journey planning. - User accounts that allow the user to save preferences and share them across devices. - User review capability that allows users to share information not available via APIs, such as how busy a given service is or reports of anti-social behaviour on that service. - Make the web application publicly accessible online with a dedicated domain name. - Port the React application to React Native and make the application run natively on both Android & iOS devices, and publish the native applications to the relevant software distribution platforms (Apple App Store & Google Play Store).